ldalessa/ce/README.md

 you use `construct(u, ts...)` in the same way you would use placement new, and `destroy(u)` as expected.
 My code directly accesses the underlying `T` as `u.t`, but more sophistication could easily be added to this.

-## vectors

-- `cvector<T, N>` a statically allocated vector that supports non-trivially constructible types.

-- `dvector<T>` a dynamically allocated vector that supports non-trivially constructible types

-`constexpr` vectors that supports types without trivial constructors, while preserving their `is_trivial*` set of types.
-Requires C++20 and a compiler that supports concepts, with the `concepts` header.
-Neither vector API truly matches `std::vector`'s API.

 The general idea is to use an array of `union { T t }` to store the elements of the array, as such unions can be created without initializing the underlying